Jarmahent/Clippy/README.md

 ### Android has it, why can't you?

-Clippy is a dynamic clipboarding app that tracks everything you have copied, incuding images(to be) and text.
+Clippy is a dynamic clipboarding app that tracks everything you have copied, incuding images and text.

 `This app is in Alpha and has ALOT of bugs!`
 But if you wish to download it anyways: